bamlab/dev-standards/project-standards/project-success/index.md

 # Project Success

 ### Objective
-> Succeeding to accompany our client, by making this project a success for him and for BAM
+> Succeeding to accompany our client, by making this project a success for them and for BAM

 ### Standards
 - Critère de succès connus, BAMED et mesurés (fixé avec le payeur)